Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![The image shows the create table statements being executed.](media/psql-create-table-results.png "PSQL Create Table Statements")

-    >**Note**: If you receive an error like "could not find a 'psql' to execute", use the entire path to the executable in the command (`"C:\Program Files\pgAdmin 4\v5\runtime\psql"`)

    - Navigate to pgAdmin.
 Refresh the database objects.
 Verify the tables exist in pgAdmin.

     ![The image shows the newly created tables in the pgAdmin tool.](media/view-tables-in-pgadmin.png "View tables in pgAdmin")